eeeschwartz/next/content-workshop-1.md

 I facilitate to make sure everyone has clear goals and the support they need.

   * Workshops for [Google Analytics](http://lexingtonky-visitors.herokuapp.com/) and user research
-  * Help you know if content meets the user need
+  * Provide tools to show if content meets the user need

 I also highlight helpful research and best practices.
 An example:

   * People only read 20% of words online
   * Content should be easily scannable
-  * Using lists and short bits of text
+  * Best to use lists and short bits of text

 ## The current site